21st Annual Course on Religion, Spirituality and Health

 • Strengths and weaknesses of religion/spirituality measures

-• Designing different types of research projects
+• Designing different types of research projects (cross-sectional, prospective, experimental, and qualitative)

 • Qualitative research (Allison Lewinski)